Pherpher089-zz/Lambda-Notes/Career-Development/Experience.md

 _Jan 2017 - May 2017_

 `This was the group for my capstone project at Moorpark College.
-Our final project was DreamFinity which can be found on my game dev portfolio`
+In this group of seven, I was the lead programmer.
+We created a 3D adventure game that included 2 massive and beautiful levels.
+This project was built in Unity 3D and written in C#.
+The project time was 18 weeks and we met all 3 of the major milestones.
+The project was a physics-based 3D adventure game where players navigated the dream world of the player character in search of sheep.`

 -   Unity/C#
 -   Rapid prototyping
 -   Scrum Agile workflow
--   Ensured delivery of product based on deadlines
+-   Ensured delivery of the product based on deadlines
 -   Designed and implemented character controller and camera controller

-Other non-tech experience can be found on my linked in
+-   Created animation controllers for enemy and player character
+-   Implemented enemy AI using a finite state machine and Unity's NavMesh technology
+-   Designed and built a fluid energy system that powered the mechanics of the level

 # Projects

 ## Potluck Planner

-_Link coming soon_

 ### What it does

-An app for planning and organizing potlucks.
+`An app for planning and organizing potlucks.
 Users can create potlucks with desired food items and invite others to attend.
-As an attendee, users can confirm or deny attendance as well as claim food items they would like to bring to the potluck.
+As an attendee, users can confirm or deny attendance as well as claim food items they would like to bring to the potluck.`

+### Tech Used

+#### Front End

+-   React.js
+-   Redux
+-   React-Router
+-   Axios
+-   Sass

+#### Back End

+-   Node.js
+-   Knex.js
+-   Bcrypt.js
+-   Cors Middleware
+-   Express.js
+-   MySql/PostgreSQL

 ## Groovn Music

-_Link coming soon_

-### What it does
+### Description

-A music recommendation app.
-Groovn music generates a recommended playlist for users based on their liked songs on their Spotify account
+`A music recommendation app.
+Groovn music generates a recommended playlist for users based on their liked songs on their Spotify account.`

 ### Tech used